(pronounced as vidh-he)

 Foundation Models for Science

-For a full list of my publications please see my Google Scholar or request my CV.
+For a full list of my publications please see my Google Scholar.